rhoai-mlops/lab-instructions/docs/5-the-data-tracks/README.md

 ![big-picture-dvc.jpg](./images/big-picture-dvc.jpg)

 ## 🔮 Learning Outcomes
-- [ ] Can use DVC to version the data
+- [ ] Use DVC to version the data
-- [ ] Can schedule a data pipeline
+- [ ] Schedule a data pipeline
-- [ ] Can update the training pipeline to use versioned data
+- [ ] Update the training pipeline to use versioned data

 ## 🔨 Tools used in this exercise
 * <span style="color:blue;">[DVC](https://dvc.org/)</span> - Manage and version data